 There’s others that could be added to this list too.
 Motivation is one that comes up from time to time.
 But to expect something you take to make you more motivated just seems weird.

 Creativity is another aspect that many people would like to improve.
 Although there might be elements of some of the above things, like pattern recognition, it also appears to be different.
 Those nutrients that help you focus on one thing are quite different on those that expand your frames of thinking.
 (Here, various psychoactive substances can certainly come into play.
 Steve Jobs credits LSD with helping to change his thinking, leading to Apple…and he’s not the only one.)

 Ultimately, what most people take nootropics for are to become more productive.
 That’s a word that can mean lots of things, but in general, seems to encapsulate the benefits most people come to this area are looking for.
-That’s one of the reason that I take certain herbs, including to help write an article such as this.
+That’s one of the reasons that I take certain herbs, including to help write an article such as this.

 So now that we are a bit clearer on what we want, or at least have some options to choose from, let’s look at herbal actions.

-The term nervine is typically used to refer to just two of these groupings, the relaxants and hypnotics.
-However, in a general sense it merely means something that acts on the nervous system.
+The term nervine is typically used to refer to just two of these groupings, the relaxants, and hypnotics.
+However, in a general sense, it merely means something that acts on the nervous system.